AnBANSAL-cmpm/cmpm-121-f25-S01/README.md

+What I did:
+I had the counter increment for every click.
+I took out the comment.
+And I updated the display by updating the span id counter - I had to use Brace's help to do this.

 # CMPM 121 Section Activity

 This section activity is intended to introduce you to many of the tools and workflows that we'll use in CMPM 121, Game Development Patterns.